jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 - China started the same policy in the 1980s through Deng Xiaoping.
 It took around 30 years for China to become an industrial country as seen in their ZTE, Huawei, and the Three Gorges Dam.

 But after industry is established, those industrial companies became cash cows that made their countries wealthy.
-This long period of industrialization requires a long period political stability and consistent policies:
+This long period of industrialization requires **a long period political stability and consistent policies**:

 Country | Period | Stabilizer | Result